addisonElliott/pypdn/README.rst

 To test the code on any platform, make sure to clone the GitHub repository to get the tests and run the following from the repository directory::

-  python -m unittest discover tests
+  python -m unittest discover -v tests

 Example
 =================